ahgamut/cliquematch/README.md

 [![travis build](https://travis-ci.com/ahgamut/cliquematch.svg?branch=master)][5]
 [![appveyor build](https://ci.appveyor.com/api/projects/status/27r2qy8mbog04bhg?svg=true)][6]

-The cliquematch package aims to do two specific things:
+The `cliquematch` package aims to do two specific things:

 1. Find a [maximum clique][wiki] in large sparse undirected graphs, as quickly and efficiently as possible.
-	(cliquematch uses C++ internally to implement a really fast maximum clique algorithm).
+	(`cliquematch` uses C++ internally to implement a really fast maximum clique algorithm).

 2. Construct large sparse undirected graphs in-memory for the various applications of the maximum clique problem.

 Licensed under MIT License.
-View the documentation at https://cliquematch.readthedocs.io
+View the documentation at https://cliquematch.readthedocs.io/

 ## Installation Instructions

 ### Installing from a wheel

-PyPI wheels are available for Linux and Windows.
+[PyPI][wheels] wheels are available for Linux and Windows.
 MacOS builds are tested but wheels are not provided.

 ```bash